 In 1951 John Fleming Gould began to teach art at the Newark School of Fine and Industrial Art.

 Throughout the 1950s he worked for men's adventure magazines, such as Argosy,Outdoor Life, and True.

-In 1957 he retired from illustration and moved to Newburgh, NY, to open his own private art school and art gallery.
+After his father's death John Fleming Gould retired from illustration and moved to Newburgh, NY, to open a private art school and art gallery.

 John Fleming Gould died in New Windsor, NY, at the age of ninety on May 26, 1996.